Del-S/WearFingerprint/README.md

 Android application that receives signal strength from Bluetooth (iBeacons) and WiFi networks to locate user inside building.
 It is written for Android mobile phone and Android Wear 2.0.
 Application uses fingerprints (previous readings) from both devices to figure out the location.

+Smart parts
+- Combination of multiple devices for collecting Fingerprints.
+- Will combination increase precision.
-SMAP part: Tries to combine different algorithms to locate more precisely.
+- Combinaction of different algorithms to locate more precisely.

 ### Current features

 - Bluetooth devices scan.
-- Pairing with devices.
 - Scanning for BLE iBeacons.
-- Tile floor map
+- Tile floor map.
-- Sending data from one device to another.
-- Saving of fingerprints.
+- Database of fingerprints.
-- Enable to gather fingerprints.
+- Scanning for new fingerprints.

 ### Next features

+- Fingerprint scanner for Wear part.
+- Passinf scanner data between Mobile and Wear part.

+### Postponed features

 - Implementing location algorithms.
 - Display of location on the screen.
-- Combination of algorithms.
+- Combination of location algorithms.